S0ulf3re/S0ulf3re/README.md

 # Soulfire the Wolf
- Wacky Toon on the internet
+ Wacky Wolf on the internet
 (Also works with Apple frameworks, Linux servers, and web development)

 ## About